Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending

-We test three structured background meshes consisting of one uniform and two adaptively refined meshes generated independently of the pores and zoom interfaces.
+We test three structured background meshes consisting of one uniform and two adaptively refined meshes generated independently of the pore and zoom interfaces.
 We employ linear Langrangian elements, with a uniform background mesh size $h=h_x =h_y$ and the regularization parameter set to $\beta =0.005$.
-The corresponding discretisations of the physical domain $\Omega_1$ are shown in Figure \ref{fig:MeshesA}.
-The zero level set functions of $\Gamma_1 ^h$ (shown in black lines) and $\Gamma_2 ^h$ (shown in red lines) represent the micropores and the zooming regions, respectively.
-The corresponding discretised domains in Figure \ref{fig:MeshesA} show the arbitrary intersection of the interfaces with the elements, where the zooming interface determines the middle of the transition region $\Omega_T$ and the mesh is refined inside the zoom.
+The corresponding discretizations of the physical domain $\Omega_1$ are shown in Figure \ref{fig:MeshesA}.
+The zero level set functions of $\Gamma_1 ^h$ (shown as black lines) and $\Gamma_2 ^h$ (shown as red line) represent the micro-pore and the zooming regions, respectively.
+The corresponding discretized domains in Figure \ref{fig:MeshesA} show the arbitrary intersection of the interfaces with the elements, where the zooming interface determines the middle of the transition region $\Omega_T$ and the mesh is refined inside the zoom.

 In this study, we choose the following smooth weight function to mix the two models inside transition region $\Omega^T$,